florinpatrascu/movies_elixir_phoenix/README.md

 ### Prerequisites

+- elixir and phoenix
-- a local (or remote) Neo4j graph dayabase server
+- a local (or remote) Neo4j graph database server.
+This demo will connect to a local Neo4j Community Edition server instance available at: `http://localhost:7474`
-- the demo Movie Database
+- the demo Movie Database.
+Open the [Neo4j Browser](http://localhost:7474).
+Then install the Movies dataset with `:play movies`, click and hit the "Run" button.

 ### Install